-On the 2nd October 2013, the World Rugby Museum in Twickenham officially reopened after a substantial makeover.
-In addition, the tunnel and England changing room were refurbished and have enhanced the facility in preparation for the Rugby World Cup in 2015.
-Since the stadium and museum are only a 20 minute train ride from Waterloo station it is well worth a visit since this is the home to the largest rugby venue in the world and the 5th largest sports stadium in all of Europe.
+On the 1st February 2018, the brand new World Rugby Museum in Twickenham officially reopened in a new location in the south stand.
+Since the stadium and museum are only a 20 minute train ride from Waterloo station it is well worth a visit since this is the iconic home of England Rugby, the largest rugby venue in the world.

 Tour: The guided tour gives you access to some of the most exclusive parts of the Stadium, including entry to the England dressing room, the royal box and the players’ tunnel along with a view from the pitch side.

 History: Rugby Football Union (RFU) started in 1871 and the collection provides insight and perspective from its founding to the current day.
 Over the years many rugby unions have donated items to the museum.
 As the collection grew, the RFU decided to put items on display.
 In the late 1970s and early 80s, display cabinets contained a small sampling of the collection, and then in 1983 a museum was built in the south stand to provide a permanent home.
 In 1996 the museum moved to the newly redeveloped east stand.
 In 2013 it reopened after renovation and reimagining.